 Advice for charities and voluntary sector

-Voluntary organisations must remain financially robust in order to cope with increased needs and economic uncertainty that may result from a no-deal Brexit and future outbreaks of COVID-19.
+Voluntary organisations must remain financially robust in order to cope with increased needs and economic uncertainty that may result from the end of the Brexit transition period and future outbreaks of COVID-19.

-- Identify the costs associated with a decline in the pound, increased inflation, rising prices and supply chain disruption on your operations.
+- Identify the costs associated with rising prices and supply chain disruption on your operations.

 - Ensure you have sufficient funding to cover the identified costs.

 - Update your contracts and review your workforce